DearDiary.jl

 Motivation

 Reproducible ML depends on knowing what code, data, and environment produced each result.
 Existing trackers either route every interaction through a Python client (MLflow, Weights & Biases, Aim) or capture environments as pip freeze strings that re-resolve their transitive dependencies at install time.
 DearDiary is Julia-native and persists the exact Manifest.toml per run, so you can reconstruct an iteration months later by running DearDiary.restore(iteration_id).
-You use the same tracking API whether you run a single-file SQLite database on a laptop or a multi-worker S3-backed deployment.
+You use the same tracking API whether you run a single-file DuckDB database on a laptop or a multi-worker S3-backed deployment.

 Contributing